KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 ## Sample

-In this sample we gather information for a sign-in form *(email and password)*.
+In this sample our form gathers information for a sign-in process *(email and password)*.

-The following screens represents our form's progression with incremental user interaction *(click each screen to expand)*:
+The following screens represent the form's progression after various user interactions *(click each screen to expand)*:

 | initial | partial email | premature `Sign In` | email correction | password correction | `Sign In` accepted
 | ------- | ------- | ------- | ------- | ------- | -------